-EERE personnel are prohibited from communicating (in writing or otherwise) with applicants regarding the FOA except through the established question and answer process described below.
-Questions regarding this FOA must be submitted to: nns.foa.fy23@ee.doe.gov.
-Questions must be submitted not later than three (3) business days prior to the application due date and time.
+Upon the issuance of a FOA, EERE personnel are prohibited from communicating (in writing or otherwise) with applicants regarding the FOA except through the established question and answer process described below.
+Questions regarding this FOA must be submitted to cmacceleratorfoa@ee.doe.gov no later than three (3) business days prior to the application due date and time.
 Please note, feedback on individual concepts will not be provided through Q&A.

-All questions and answers related to this FOA will be posted on EERE eXCHANGE at: https://eere-eXCHANGE.energy.gov.
+All questions and answers related to this FOA will be posted on EERE eXCHANGE at: https://eere-exchange.energy.gov.
 You must first select the FOA Number to view the questions and answers specific to this FOA.
-EERE will attempt to respond to a question within three (3) business days, unless a similar question and answer has already been posted on the website.
+EERE will attempt to respond to a question within three (3) business days unless a similar question and answer has already been posted on the website.